 - Comfrey is a source of fertilizer to the organic gardener.

 - It is very deep rooted and acts as a dynamic accumulator, mining a host of nutrients from the soil.
-(In fact there is little scientific evidence that the nutrients in comfrey are more concentrated than in other plants, nor that the nutrients it has come from its deep roots rather than, as is the case in most plants, from its near-surface roots. )
+(In fact there is little scientific evidence that the nutrients in comfrey are more concentrated than in other plants, nor that the nutrients have come from its deep roots rather than, as is the case in most plants, from its near-surface roots. )

 - The nutrients that are available in comfrey are made available through its fast-growing leaves which, lacking fibres, quickly break down to a thick black liquid.